AdobeDocs/commerce-merchant-services.en/help/payment-services/refunds.md

 Refunds for [!DNL Payment Services] orders are created in the Admin as part of the credit memo process.
 A credit memo is a document that shows the amount that is due to the customer, for a full or partial refund, which can be applied toward a purchase or refunded directly to the customer.
 Credit memos can only be issued for orders that are [invoiced](https://docs.magento.com/user-guide/sales/invoice-create.html){target="_blank"}.

-See [Credit Memos](https://docs.magento.com/user-guide/sales/credit-memos.html){target="_blank"} for more information and to learn how to issue and print credit memos.
+See [Credit Memos](https://docs.magento.com/user-guide/sales/credit-memos.html){target="_blank"} in our core user guide for more information and to learn how to issue and print credit memos.

 For orders processed with PayPal or a credit card you can: